Dear YES Families,

 CONFERENCES, REPORT CARDS & MAP ASSESSMENTS: JANUARY- MARCH

-From late- January to March is the winter parent-teacher conference window.
-During this time classroom, teachers will be setting up winter parent-teacher conferences.
+From mid-January to March is the winter parent-teacher conference window.
+During this time classroom teachers will be setting up winter parent-teacher conferences.

 If your parent-teacher conference is before the February vacation, your child's teacher will be sharing copies of their report card with you.
-If your conference is after the break the report card will be mailed home to you the week of February 11.
+If your conference is after the break the report card will be sent home to you the week of February 8.
 Yarmouth Elementary School reports out on learning standards twice a year, once at mid-year and again at the end of the school year.
 Report cards are an "invitation to a conversation" and this will be a nice opportunity to celebrate your child's growth while also hearing about their next steps to keep growing as a learner.
-You can find a list of the YES Learning Standards for each grade level under the "Curriculum" link on our website: http://yes.yarmouthschools.org/
+Obviously, this year has been unique and teachers have made the necessary adjustments that they will share with you at conference time.

 SCHOOL NURSE NOTES